-Understanding What CMS is! - BMC Website
+Understanding What CMS is!

 CMS stands for content management system.
 It is a web application that allows you to edit, modify and publish your website’s content in a user-friendly way that eliminates the need for manual coding.